-In addition to the undergraduate education degree programs listed above, the Teacher Education Unit also offers two undergraduate-level endorsements.
-These endorsements allow a candidate to obtain a specialty in an area in addition to his/her chosen graduate education program.
+In addition to the undergraduate education degree programs listed above, the Teacher Education Unit also offers one undergraduate-level endorsement.
+This endorsement allows a candidate to obtain a specialty in an area in addition to their chosen graduate education program.
 To be admitted to the practicum, a candidate must have earned a minimum cumulative GPA of 3.00 (on a 4.00 scale) for all endorsement coursework.
 A minimum cumulative GPA of 3.00 (on a 4.00 scale) in the endorsement courses is required in order to receive the endorsement.